Dynu123/BookMedia/README.md

 # BookMedia
-A colleciton of books to purchase online
+A collection of books to purchase online